skylarcheung/Facebook-Ad-Library-Scraper/README.md

 *mod 4*
 can only search by one FB Page ID at a time

-*this is a forked repo of Max Woolf's (minimaxir) ad library scraper, credit goes to him*
+*this is a forked repo of Max Woolf's (minimaxir) ad library scraper, find the original here: https://github.com/minimaxir/facebook-ad-library-scraper

 ## total newbie? not sure how to use this thing?
 Max has done a great job writing a very thorough readme.
 Though everything makes sense to me, I recognize there are some parts that may be confusing to users who have little to no experience running any code.
 I have included a very detailed blurb on instructions below, so that everything makes sense to hopefully everyone.